jokob-sk/NetAlertX/docs/MIGRATION.md

 > [!NOTE]
-> The application uses symlinks linking the old locations to the new ones, so data loss should not occur.
+> The application uses symlinks linking the old db and config locations to the new ones, so data loss should not occur.
 [Backup strategies](https://github.com/jokob-sk/NetAlertX/blob/main/docs/BACKUPS.md) are still recommended to backup your setup.

 In summary, docker file mount locations in your `docker-compose.yml` or docker run command have changed.
 Examples follow.